Copywriting: from “to write copy”. Copy: text, especially of an advertisement, magazine, newspaper, etc.

 So, what is the art of copywriting?

 Copywriting as an art really came into its own in the 20th century.
-Several copywriter/admen giants paved the way and set the groundwork on how to write copy that would create interest and cause the reader to want to buy the product or service offered.
+Several copywriter/adman giants paved the way and laid the groundwork for writing copy that would pique interest and prompt readers to buy the product or service.

-Skills required by a copywriter: good command of the English language, knowledge of the marketing devices that create interest (what headlines, what call to actions, how to write to keep the person engaged), an ability to put themselves in the readers’ shoes and a deep knowledge of the product or service he is writing about.
+Skills required by a copywriter: good command of the English language, knowledge of the marketing devices that create interest (what headlines, what call to actions, how to write to keep the person engaged), an ability to put themselves in the readers’ shoes and a deep knowledge of the product or service they are writing about.

-I read a book that featured interviews of several heads of prominent ad agencies on the subject of copywriting and they all concurred that the hardest hire in the ad agency was the good copywriter.
-If I were to wax philosophic, I would say that this difficulty has been the largest contributing factor to the loss of good copywriting in dental marketing.
+I read a book featuring interviews with several heads of prominent ad agencies on the subject of copywriting, and they all concurred that the hardest hire in the ad agency was the good copywriter.
+If I were to wax philosophic, I would say that this difficulty has been the primary factor in the loss of good copywriting in dental marketing.

-If you have some free time you can take a look at a couple books I have found really useful:
+If you have some free time, you can take a look at a couple of books I have found really useful:

 “Ogilvy on Advertising” by David Ogilvy and “Tested Advertising Methods” by John Caples.

-We follow in these greats’ tradition and create individualized copy that is designed to interest a website viewer and get him to want to get that dentist’s services.
+We follow in these greats’ tradition and create individualized copy designed to interest website visitors and get them to want the dentist’s services.

 Best,